FAQ

 Besides, Rootfs is split over two partitions in IoT Yocto: rootfs and home.
 The ext4 file contains all of them at once.
 You have to increase GPT rootfs partition size with the guideline on: How do I adjust each partition size in detail?.

-Then, you can use the aiot-tool command below to partial update rootfs and kernel image.
+Then, you can use the genio-flash command below to partially update the rootfs and kernel partitions.

 Open Source Tools iwpriv (from legacy wireless-tools) for MT7663